-- In other cases, however, the purchaser may have a concrete interest in the selection of a subcontractor.
+11. In other cases, however, the purchaser may have a concrete interest in the selection of a subcontractor.
 He may be interested in being assured that the subcontracted obligations will be performed by a firm that possesses the expertise and resources needed to perform those obligations satisfactorily.
 The purchaser may wish to be assured that particular equipment to be installed will be of a certain standard which can be met only by certain subcontractors.
 In contracts in which the price charged by a subcontractor will directly affect the price payable by the purchaser to the contractor, such as in cost-reimbursable contracts, the purchaser will be interested in having the subcontracted obligations performed at the most reasonable price.
-The purchaser may wish to restrict the contractor to the employment of local subcontractors, or he may be obligated to do so by the law of the place where the works is to be constructed.
-Due to arrangements with a foreign financing organization, the purchaser may be obligated to ensure that subcontracts amounting to a certain value are entered into with firms from the country of that organization. - 13.
-The circumstances mentioned in the preceeding paragraph may be accommodated by having the contract provide for the purchaser to participate in the selection of a subcontractor.
+The purchaser may wish to restrict the contractor to the employment of local subcontractors, or he may be obligated to do so by the law of the country where the works is to be constructed.
+Due to arrangements with a foreign financing organization, the purchaser may be obligated to ensure that subcontracts amounting to a certain value are entered into with firms from the country of that organization.

+The circumstances mentioned in the preceding paragraph may be accommodated by having the contract provide for the purchaser to participate in the selection of a subcontractor.
 The degree and nature of the purchaser's participation may vary, depending on the contracting approach chosen by the parties (see chapter II, "Choice of contracting approach") and the importance to the purchaser of being able to exercise control over the cost and quality of the performance of the obligations to be subcontracted.
 Purchasers should be aware, however, that the inclusion in the contract of a right to compel a contractor to subcontract with a particular subcontractor could have adverse financial consequences for a purchaser, since the contractor might include in his price the cost of exercising increased supervision over a subcontractor with whose work he may not be familiar, as well as an increment to account for the increased risk resulting from being liable to the purchaser for losses due to failures to perform by the subcontractor.
+In addition, the purchaser should be aware that his participation in the selection of subcontractors could diminish the liability of the contractor arising from failure by the subcontractor to perform (see paragraph 27, below).